Two-Day, Grade-Leveled Class Information

 The 2-Day Classes are DROP-OFF classes.
 Parents are only required to be on campus for their volunteer days (see below).

 The Tampa Covenant Homeschoolers two-day grade level classes serve to provide students with a rich learning and social environment two days each week (Tuesdays and Thursdays), as well as at-home lesson plans and support for three at-home days each week.
-Hours are from 9 - 1 (Kindergarten) and from 9 - 2 (First Grade, Second Grade, and Third Grade).
+Hours are from 9 - 1 (Kindergarten), from 9 - 2 (First Grade, Second Grade) and from 9 to 2:15 (Third Grade).
 The Two-Day classes are drop-off classes.
 Our school year dates are on the "Important Dates" page.

 - Parents are the primary teachers.
 Teachers of two-day classes are available for help and support.
 Lesson plans for at-home days are provided.

 - We teach children, not curriculum.
 At these young ages, so much of learning is about readiness.
 We aren’t planting a tree.
 We plant a seed, then water it, feed it, nurture it and wait in joyful, unhurried anticipation.
 God has these children exactly where He wants them.
 We rejoice in who and where they are.